nebius/nebius-architect-solution-library/kubernetes/terraform/kuberay/README.md

 *Before `terraform apply`, please validate that the sizing of the `ray-cluster-redis-master` pod is minimum vcpu=4 and memory=8Gi per gpu node(smaller sizing will cause inconsistency of redis connectivity);

-Example of minimum redis sizing requirements (reference from ray-values.yaml):
+Example of a minimum redis sizing requirements (reference from ray-values.yaml):
+* Redis pod sizing is under customer ownership, and it might change based on customer's architecture. *
 ```yaml
 redis:
   architecture: standalone